-Partial of the movie poster for Casanova.
-Casanova is an example of the Ideal Lover.
+Speaking of seduction, Casanova comes to mind.
+The title image is a partial of the movie poster for Casanova.
+He is an example of the Ideal Lover.

 I recommend Robert Greene’s The Art of Seduction to romance writers or any writer – or to anybody who is interested in seducing someone.